 - The asset must be used primarily for business; rental assets are typically not eligible

 - The deduction amount cannot be larger than the company’s earned income for the reporting year

-Maximum limits do apply; beginning in 2015, the maximum deduction allowed per year was increased to$500,000 with an investment limit of a $2 million cap.
+Maximum limits do apply; beginning in 2018, the maximum deduction allowed per year was increased to $1 million with an investment limit of a $2.5 million cap.
 The amount that can be deducted each year is reduced dollar for dollar by the amount your business investments (i.e. purchases of equipment) exceed the annual investment limit.
-The $500,000 depreciation limit and the $2 million investment limit are indexed for inflation each year starting in 2016.
+The $1 million depreciation limit and the $2.5 million investment limit are indexed for inflation each year starting in 2018.

 Two brief caveats:

 Intangible assets that have a fixed life - like a patent that will expire after a period of time or a contractual agreement to use a copyright or trademark for a fixed period of time - must be depreciated using the straight-line method.

 When you sell an asset before the end of its useful life, any depreciation claimed is subtracted from the cost basis of the asset, which could cause you to show a capital gain on the sale.
 For example, if you purchase an asset for $10,000, over the course of a few years take depreciation deductions of $5,000, and sell the asset for $7,000, you experience a capital gain of $2,000 even though you originally paid $10,000 for the asset.